bolmaster2/http-signature/README.md

 Create and validate HTTP request signature according to this draft: https://tools.ietf.org/html/draft-cavage-http-signatures-08

 Aims to only implement the creation of the signature without any external dependencies.
+The idea is to implement adapters to popular http libraries to make it easy to use.

 ## Usage

 ### Basic
 The most basic usage without any extra headers.
-If no `date` header is provided it will be automatically created (TODO: make it required).
+If no `date` header is provided it will be automatically created (_TODO: make it required_).
 The default algorithm is `hmac-sha256`.
 ```ruby
 HTTPSignature.create(
   url: 'https://example.com/foo',